GospelSounders/adventhymnals/content/02.christ-in-song/04.201-300/10.291-300/04.The-Solid-Rock/docs.md

 When darkness seems to veil his face,
 I rest on his unchanging grace;
 In ev'ry high and stormy gale,
 My anchor holds within the vail.

-Refrain:
-On Christ, the solid Rock, I stand;
-All other ground is sinking sand,
-All other ground is sinking sand.
+[Refrain]

 3.
 His oath, his covenant, and blood,
 Support me in the whelming flood;
 When all around my soul gives way,
 He then is all my hope and stay.

-Refrain:
-On Christ, the solid Rock, I stand;
-All other ground is sinking sand,
-All other ground is sinking sand.
+[Refrain]

 4.
 When he shall come with trumpet sound,
 O may I then in him be found;
 Clad in his righteousness alone,
 Faultless to stand before the throne.

-Refrain:
-On Christ, the solid Rock, I stand;
-All other ground is sinking sand,
-All other ground is sinking sand.
+[Refrain]

 ```